krushnakumarpatle/Ecommerce-Website/README.md

 # Ecommerce-Website
 It is a Responsive Ecommerce Website.
-Here i use HTML CSS and JavaScript
+Here i used HTML CSS and JavaScript